dnvriend/design-patterns-study/README.md

 is key into creating agile software and therefor supporting the goals of agile software development like [Disciplined Agile Delivery](http://www.disciplinedagiledelivery.com/).

+> Patterns always have two parts: the how and the when.
+Not just do you need to know how to implement them, you also have to know when to use them and when to leave them alone. <quote>Martin Fowler</quote>

 [![Build Status](https://travis-ci.org/dnvriend/design-patterns-study.svg?branch=master)](https://travis-ci.org/dnvriend/design-patterns-study)
 [![License](http://img.shields.io/:license-Apache%202-red.svg)](http://www.apache.org/licenses/LICENSE-2.0.txt)